 Getting Started In Craft Services Pt.
 6: Production Terminology

-If you’re just starting out in craft services and have never been on a production set, it’s important to familiarize yourself with the common terms and expressions that you’ll hear frequently.
+If you’re just starting out in craft services and have never been on a production set, it’s important to familiarize yourself with the common production terminology and expressions that you’ll hear frequently.

-While this is not an exhaustive list of terms you may encounter, I believe these are the most important ones you should know from day one.
+While this is not an exhaustive list of production terminology you may encounter, I believe these are the most important ones you should know from day one.

 Abby — When you hear the phrase, “The Abby is up” you know it’s the second to last shot of the day.
 Unless otherwise told it’s generally safe to start breaking down the craft services area.